kroxiksut/django-152fz-consent/docs/cookies/en/migration.md

 ## Purpose

-The document captures the update path for the individual `django_cookies_152fz` cookie.
+This document captures the update path for the standalone `django_cookies_152fz` cookie package.

 ## Baseline reset

-The historical chain of cookie migrations (`0002+`) has been compiled into a single file `django_cookies_152fz/migrations/0001_initial.py`.
+The historical chain of cookie migrations (`0002+`) has been squashed into a single file `django_cookies_152fz/migrations/0001_initial.py`.

-This simplifies the package structure, but for existing installations it requires controlled migration transition.
+This simplifies the package structure, but for existing installations it requires a controlled migration transition.

 ## Current contract of migrations and models